Donncha is a mentor with Enterprise Ireland, Galway Local Enterprise Office, LEO Mayo and BizMentors.

 Donncha has worked as a mentor with startups and SMEs operating in a wide variety of market sectors to include: food, Internet of Things, Software, eLearning, consumer electronics, construction, professional services, consumer services and B2B products.

 Role of a Business Mentor

 The job of the Mentor is to share wisdom gained from experience and learning.
 The mentor’s principal function is to listen and to ask questions.

 Mentors help the clients to explore their goals and ideas for the future and to help them realistically appraise their current situation.
-As plans develop the role is to challenge and support the execution of the client’s plans and to assist them keep track with their objectives.
+As plans develop the role is to challenge and support the execution of the client’s plans and to assist them to keep track of their objectives.

 Mentors are not encouraged to solve the problems for the client, rather to help clients develop the capability to solve their own problems.